zulip/zulip-gci/tasks/user-guides.md

   `templates/zerver/help/` directory of
   https://github.com/zulip/zulip/.
 The end result should be a nice and clear user guide for *feature*, written in Markdown.
-* Add a link to your guide under the "Table of contents" heading in `templates/zerver/help/index.md`.
-One goal is that by the end of GCI, that page will just be the table of contents.
+* Add a link to your guide under the "Using Zulip" heading in `templates/zerver/help/index.md`.
 * Verify your documentation looks as you intended and all links work;
   it's common to make small mistakes in the markdown that cause your documentation to not look right.